top of page

-"If it doesn't matter who wins or loses, then why do they keep score? - Vince Lombardi
+"If it doesn't matter who wins or loses, then why do they keep score?" - Vince Lombardi

-I wrote an article for the Catwalk recently about being proactive in surveillance.
+I wrote an article for The Catwalk recently about being proactive in surveillance.
 I mentioned the importance of being able to measure performance.
 Following on from that I've had a lot of discussions with industry experts on the topic of surveillance performance.
 In particular the need for setting the goal posts and providing direction in the monitor room.
 I would like to take it one step further by sharing with you an innovative new performance management system I adapted from a system I developed in the late 90's.
 I have updated it by adding some new components including specialized training and software and incorporated the advice of some respected surveillance directors in the business who are currently using similar systems in their operations.
 The results have been great.

 At the Surveillance Directors Academy held recently at UNLV's International Gaming Institute, students were asked to complete a team project over the course of the week.
 They were given the following brief: